OmidCharrakh/practice_codes/README.md

-# Practice-Codes
+# Practice Codes

-This repo contains a set of practice codes coming from a diverse range of applications and research fields.
-This includes Causal Modeling, Deep Learning, Machine Learning, Data Analysis, and Computer Vision.
+This repository contains a set of practical codes that I have gathered from diverse lectures and research fields.
+Among others, the codes cover areas in Causal Modeling, Deep Learning, Machine Learning, Data Analysis, and Computer Vision.